Andereoo/TkinterWeb/docs/HTMLFRAME.md

 * `selected_text_color`: The text color of selected text. **Default: "#fff"**
 * `default_style`: The stylesheet used to set the default appearance of HTML elements.
 It is generally best to leave this setting alone. **Default: utilities.DEFAULT_STYLE**
 * `dark_style`.
 The stylesheet used to set the default appearance of HTML elements when dark mode is enabled.
 It is generally best to leave this setting alone. **Default: utilities.DARK_STYLE**
-* `insecure_https`: If False, website certificate errors are ignored.
+* `insecure_https`: If True, website certificate errors are ignored.
 This is a workaround for issues where `ssl` is unable to get a page's certificate on some older Mac systems. **Default: False**
 * `headers`: The headers used by urllib's Request when fetching a resource (dict). **Default: utilities.HEADERS**
 * `experimental`: If True, experimental features will be enabled.
-You will need to compile the cutting-edge Tkhtml widget from https://github.com/Andereoo/TkinterWeb-Tkhtml/tree/experimental and replace the default Tkhtml binary on your system with the experimental version.
-Unless you need to screenshot the page on Windows or print your page it is best to use the default Tkhtml version. **Default: False**
+You will need to compile the cutting-edge Tkhtml widget from https://github.com/Andereoo/TkinterWeb-Tkhtml/tree/experimental and replace the default Tkhtml binary for your system with the experimental version.
+Unless you need to screenshot the page on Windows or print your page it is generally best to use the default Tkhtml binary and leave this setting alone. **Default: False**
 * `use_prebuilt_tkhtml`: If True, the Tkhtml binary for your system supplied by TkinterWeb will be used.
-If your system isn't supported and you don't want to compile the Tkhtml widget from https://github.com/Andereoo/TkinterWeb-Tkhtml, you could try installing Tkhtml3 system-wide and set `use_prebuilt_tkhtml` to False.
+If your system isn't supported and you don't want to compile the Tkhtml widget from https://github.com/Andereoo/TkinterWeb-Tkhtml yourself, you could try installing Tkhtml3 system-wide and set `use_prebuilt_tkhtml` to False.
 Note that some crash prevention features will no longer work. **Default: True
 * `parsemode`: The parse mode.
 May be "xml", "xhtml", or "html".
 In "html" mode, explicit XML-style self-closing tags are not handled specially and unknown tags are ignored. "xhtml" mode is similar to "html" mode except that explicit self-closing tags are recognized. "xml" mode is similar to "xhtml" mode except that XML CDATA sections and unknown tag names are recognized.
 It is usually best to leave this setting alone. **Default: "xml"**
 * `shrink`: If False, the widget's width and height are set by the width and height options as per usual.
 You may still need to call `grid_propagate(0)` or `pack_propagate(0)` for Tkinter to respect the set width and height.
 If this option is set to True, the widget's requested width and height are determined by the current document. **Default: False**
 * `mode`: The rendering engine mode.
 May be "standards", "almost standards", or "quirks".
 It is usually best to leave this setting alone. **Default: "standards"**
 * Other optional `ttk.Frame` arguments

-Configuration options can also be returned or set as key-value pairs.
+Configuration options can also be set and returned as key-value pairs.

 #### `cget(**kwargs)`
-Get the value of the specified configuration options.
+Return the value of the specified configuration option.
 See above for options.

+---
 #### `load_website(website_url, decode=None, force=False)`
 Loads and parses a website.